asimwe1/rust_chatapp/site/guide/12-faq.md

 enables writing web applications with unparalleled security, performance, and usability.
 From design to implementation to documentation, Rocket is carefully crafted to ensure the greatest productivity and reliability with the fewest surprises.
-Our goal is to make Rocket the obvious choice across _all_ languages.
+Our goal is to make Rocket a compelling choice across _all_ languages.

 Accomplishing this takes time, and our efforts extend to the entire ecosystem.
 For example, work for Rocket v0.5 included: